openziti/ziti-doc/docusaurus/docs/reference/glossary.md

 ## Ziti Controller, Controller

-A Ziti Controller is a process that is installed on a host, which allows it to coordinate a Ziti network.
-The Ziti Controller is designed to be extensible through Ziti fabric extension mechanisms (Xctrl, Xmgmt), which means that it is capable of hosting extensions to the fabric control and management planes.
+A controller is a process that is installed on a host, which allows it to coordinate a Ziti network.
+The controller is designed to be extensible through Ziti fabric extension mechanisms (Xctrl, Xmgmt), which means that it is capable of hosting extensions to the fabric control and management planes.

 ## Ziti Edge, Edge